 Additional revenues may be available through providing accommodations and/or as an event venue on weeks/months that the Center is not running programming.
 However, theses option should be avoided if at all possible, as they are basically inviting people to use the land instead of to nurture it.

-Solid though not necessarily large revenues could come from selling food to local chefs or other outlets.
-Potential foods include eggs; perennial surplus harvests (e.g. nuts, fruits, etc.), mushrooms, herbs, surplus annuals from the kitchen gardens, and/or a few small-scale/high-value dedicated cash crops (possibly including cannabis).
+Solid though not necessarily large revenues could come from selling food to local chefs, farmers’ markets, or other outlets.
+Potential foods include eggs; perennial surplus harvests (e.g. nuts, fruits, etc.), mushrooms, herbs, surplus annuals from the kitchen gardens, and/or a few small-scale/high-value dedicated cash crops (possibly including cannabis where legal).

 If there are human resources to spare (which will happen eventually as more people come to live in the village), the Center might provide other externally-facing services such as teaching courses (in person and online), providing therapy, and eventually possibly selling/trading goods that are manufactured in the village.